Meningioma tumors

 Recovery

-The location of the tumor is the most important factor in determining the outcome.
-Convexity, parasagittal and lateral sphenoid wing meningiomas usually are completely removable and surgery can yield excellent results.
+The location and grade of the tumor are the most important factors in your outcome and prognosis.
+Convexity, parasagittal, and sphenoid wing meningiomas usually are completely removable, and surgery can yield excellent results.
 Optic, cavernous sinus, and skull base meningiomas have a higher rate of complication and are more difficult to completely remove.
 The patient's age and overall health prior to surgery may also affect the results.
-Meningiomas do sometimes recur after surgery or radiation.
-Regular follow-up MRI or CT scans (every one to three years) are an important part of long-term care for anyone diagnosed with a meningioma.
+Some meningiomas do recur after surgery or radiation.
+Regular follow-up MRI or CT scans (1 to 2 years) are an important part of long-term care for anyone diagnosed with a meningioma.

 Sources & links